-On November 19th, 1957, Madison Square Garden was in pandemonium.
-A dozen scuffles and fights broke off into the aisles as spectators tried to move to the exits while others sought safety near the ring.
-Scores of fans were arrested, and police officers and bystanders alike were injured.
-It was a scene rarely seen in wrestling up until this point, and it almost led to the ban of wrestling altogether in New York.
+On November 19th, 1957, Madison Square Garden was in chaos.
+A dozen fights broke into the aisles as fans tried to move to the exits while others sought safety near the ring.
+Scores of fans were arrested, and police officers and bystanders were injured.
+It was a scene rarely seen in wrestling until that point, and it almost led to the ban of wrestling altogether in New York.

 “Something truly remarkable occurred in Madison Square Garden last week.
 For a few fleeting seconds, professional wrestling turned honest… and the entertainers actually tried to hurt each other!
 The effect on the audience was so electrifying that they went into a state of riot, and it took 67 cops to stop it.”

 1957 Wrestling Riot: When Chaos Broke Out in MSG!

 The colorful Dr. Jerry Graham, who used to light cigars with $100 bills and once infamously tried to steal his mother’s corpse from a hospital, readily admits that the highlight of his career was being a part of the infamous full-scale riot in Madison Square Garden.